sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 * Free version is suitable for real-world testing
 * Local-first approach, no cloud login / lock-in
-* File-based storage is easily integrated with Git
+* File-based storage integrates seamlessly with Git
 * CLI Support for CI/CD using **bru**
-* Secrets handling available in free version
+* Secrets handling is available in the free version
 * Supports HTTP, gRPC & GraphQL

 ---